Think about the last time you had a really great experience as a customer — remember the ways that experience left you feeling.

 The promo was sent over email, but it was available in-store without having to pull out your phone or a coupon.
-The store I went to was a packed, but, every employee I interacted with greeted me and thanked me for coming in.
+The store I went to was packed, but, every employee I interacted with greeted me and thanked me for coming in.

 In a city like Boston, where lunch options are plentiful, experiences like these matter.
 I had a wonderful experience that made me excited to go back in the future.
-I also returned to desk after lunch and told my coworkers and friends about the deal — some of which ended up making their way over to Blaze.
+I also returned to my desk after lunch and told my coworkers and friends about the deal — some of which ended up making their way over to Blaze.